-0casio-Cortez, Dems assail men’s abusive treatment of women
+Ocasio-Cortez, Dems assail men’s abusive treatment of women

 “This issue is not about one incident,” said Ocasio-Cortez, D-N.Y.
 “It is cultural.
 It is a culture of lack of impunity of accepting a violence and violent language against women, an entire structure of power that supports that.”

 The remarkable outpouring, with several female lawmakers saying they’d routinely encountered such treatment over the years, came in an election year in which polls show women lean decisively against Trump, who has a history of mocking women.
-Trump was was captured in a 2005 tape boasting about physically abusing them, and his disparagement of House Speaker Nancy Pelosi has included calling her “crazy.”
+Trump was captured in a 2005 tape boasting about physically abusing them, and his disparagement of House Speaker Nancy Pelosi has included calling her “crazy.”

 Rep. Barbara Lee, D-Calif., said she’d experienced “a lifetime of insults, racism and sexism.”

-Pelosi herself weighed in a a separate news conference.
+Pelosi herself weighed in a separate news conference.

 “It’s a manifestation of attitude in our society really.
 I can tell you that firsthand, they’ve called me names for at least at least 20 years of leadership, 18 years of leadership,” Pelosi said of Republicans.